ibm-cloud-docs/assistant/migrating.md

 1. From the IBM Cloud Dashboard services list, click the migrate icon ![Migrate](images/migrate.svg) for the instance you want to migrate, and then click **Migrate** from the popup.

-    Any service instances that were created in Sydney region before 7 May 2018 or in the United Kingdom region before 13 December 2018 were syndicated to Dallas.
-When you migrate a Sydney- or United Kingdom-based Cloud Foundry service instance, it will become a resource that is hosted in the Dallas data center.
-Any service instances created in Sydney after 7 May 2018 or in London after 13 December 2018 use resource groups already and do not need to be migrated.
+    Any service instances that were created in the Sydney data center before 7 May 2018 or in the London data center before 13 December 2018 were syndicated to the Dallas data center.
+When you migrate a Sydney- or London-based Cloud Foundry service instance, it is converted to a resource that is hosted in Dallas.
     {: note}

 1. Click **Continue**, and then choose a resource group.